inmoition-depthcamera/sdk/README.md

 - Perform user operations.
 - Call `DepthCameraUvcPort::Close` to close the UVC data flow interface.
 - Call `DepthCameraCmdPort::Close` to close the command interface.

+### Using cmd_video Port

+> For some low resolution devices.
+Using `DepthCameraCmdVideo`(inherited from `DepthCameraCmdPort` and `DepthVideoInterface`) to config the depth camera and grabber frame from the depth camera.

+- Contains the corresponding header file `depth_camera_cmd_video.h`.
+- Call `DepthCameraCmdVideo::GetDepthCameraList` to get the depth cameras connected to the system.
+- Call `DepthCameraCmdVideo::Open` to open the cmd video port.
+- Call `DepthCameraCmdVideo::SetDepthFrameCallback` to set the frame callback function.
+Or directly call `DepthCameraCmdVideo::GetDepthFrame` to get the latest depth of the camera frame after opened the uvc port.
+- Call `DepthCameraCmdVideo::GetDepthScale` to get the depth data and distance conversion factor.
+- Call `DepthCameraCmdVideo::DepthToPointCloud` to convert deep data frames to 3D point cloud data.
+- Perform user operations.
+- Call `DepthCameraCmdVideo::Close` to close the cmd video port

 ## Depth Frame